A Sweet Mistake

 “Would you be ever-so-good as to offer us a peek into the rest of your coat pockets?
 I’ve been able to see them this entire time, you know.”
 The Dark Ruler requests with a bright, leading stare.

-“Ahh, yes I suppose that does make sense.
-Very well!” his looming frame turns back to Chemistry Minion.
+“Ahh, yes I suppose that does say everything.
+Very well!” his looming frame towers over Chemistry Minion.
 “So you’ve been distributing illegal substances amongst The Minionry, have you?”

 “I’ll have you sorted out properly.
 Such darkly-natured evils have positively no place among my vassalage!
 Meth-Hound Minion!”